217 Neville Hall

 Elizabeth Neiman is an Assistant Professor in both English and Women’s, Gender, and Sexuality Studies.
 Her research interests include British Romanticism, history of the novel, feminist theory, and the digital humanities.
 Her current book project (on the popular Romantic-era publishing house, the Minerva Press) puts the work of popular female novelists back into conversation with canonical writers, from William Wordsworth to Mary Wollstonecraft to Percy Shelley.
 Professor Neiman teaches introductory courses in both WGS and English, as well as upper-level and graduate courses in British Romanticism, the Victorian era, and feminist and queer theory.

 A New Perspective on the Minerva Press’s “Derivative” Novels: Authorizing Borrowed Material, European Romantic Review (volume 26, issue 5 September, 2015).

 “Painting the Soul: A Complex Legacy of Romanticism in Edith Johnstone’s New Woman Novel, A Sunless Heart, 1894.”
-Women’s Writing (forthcoming).
+Women’s Writing (3 June, 2017).